-GREENVILLE, S.C., July 28, 2017 /PRNewswire/ -- Duke Energy Carolinas today made its annual filing with the Public Service Commission of South Carolina (PSCSC) for the costs associated with the purchase of fuel to generate electricity at its power plants.
+GREENVILLE, S.C., July 31, 2019 /PRNewswire/ -- Duke Energy Carolinas made its annual filing on July 30 with the Public Service Commission of South Carolina (PSCSC) for the costs associated with the purchase of fuel to generate electricity at its power plants.

 The PSCSC reviews fuel costs and adjusts the fuel component of customer rates accordingly.
 By law, the company makes no profit from the fuel component of rates.

 If approved, the total monthly impact for a typical residential customer in South Carolina using 1,000 kilowatt-hours (kWh) per month would be an increase of $2.21.
 Commercial customers would see an average increase in the fuel charge of about 0.7 percent, and industrial customers would receive an average increase of about 1.7 percent.

 Duke Energy Carolinas

-Duke Energy Carolinas, a subsidiary of Duke Energy, owns nuclear, coal-fired, natural gas, renewables and hydroelectric generation.
-That diverse fuel mix provides approximately 19,700 megawatts of owned electric capacity to about 2.5 million customers in a 24,000-square-mile service area of North Carolina and South Carolina.
+Duke Energy Carolinas, a subsidiary of Duke Energy, owns nuclear, coal, natural gas, renewables and hydroelectric generation.
+That diverse fuel mix provides approximately 20,200 megawatts of owned electric capacity to about 2.6 million customers in a 24,000-square-mile service area of North Carolina and South Carolina.

 SOURCE Duke Energy